 As you make your way towards the pass, you will be able to see an array of hummingbirds and a combination of other species of birds.
 There will be plenty of time to appreciate the incredible variety of native plants and the Polylepis or Q’ueuña trees, which grow in the astonishing cloud forest located at (3,650m/11,972ft)!

 After lunch, the second two-hour steep climb towards Runkuraqay pass (almost 4,000m/13,123ft) begins.
 We arrive at our campsite by 5pm for afternoon tea and appertizers.
-Temperatures at this campsite are around 4ºC during the night.
+Temperatures at this campsite are around 4ºC/39°F during the night, so be prepared for a cozy evening bundled in your jacket.

 - Meals: Breakfast, water, lunch, snacks, afternoon tea and dinner